-'This dressing room is an internal room without direct natural light, the glazed dividing screens through to the bedroom facilitated a neat, natural boundary without compromising daylight,' says Garry Meakins.
+'This dressing room is an internal room without direct natural light, so the glazed dividing screens through to the bedroom facilitated a neat, natural boundary without compromising daylight,' says Garry Meakins.

 'One of the most important things to consider when designing any space are the factors you simply cannot change.
 The orientation of a room relative to the rise and fall of the sun is one of those.
 I will forever be a proponent of East-facing bedrooms.
 There is nothing better than waking with the sunshine, if at all possible.'

 17. Plan additional lighting carefully

 Dressing rooms without windows need careful thought when it comes to planning artificial light sources – and every walk-in wardrobe will need excellent lighting at night.

 'Task lighting is required for a dressing table where our client might be applying make-up, but this shouldn’t take away from the overall relaxed and luxurious aesthetic of the design,' says Louise Wicksteed from Sims Hilditch.

-'We recommend using a combination of floor, wall and overhead lighting to make the space versatile, or even to install a 5-amp dimmer switch which controls all lighting.'
+'We recommend using a combination of floor, wall and bedroom ceiling light ideas to make the space versatile, or even installing a 5-amp dimmer switch which controls all lighting.'